 Here you will find cabins to suit all needs.
 Some are pet friendly, but you must book first.
 You’ll also find powered and unpowered camp sites, drive through caravan sites and even two fenced-in dog friendly sites.

 The entire park has been landscaped and is kept in immaculate condition with an ornamental lake which attracts local wildlife and ducks.
 The kids are well catered for with a jumping pillow, swimming pool, tennis court, putt putt golf and a basketball practice ring.
 You can also use camp BBQ’s and the park’s coin operated laundry.

 Ph: (02) 6241 6411

 Eaglehawk Holiday Park is located just 15 minutes from the Canberra CBD and is situated parallel to the Federal Highway.
-The park offers accommodation options ranging from basic en-suited campsites; powered van sites; cabins with basic facilities; cottages, bungalows and villas with different room and bed configurations to accommodate all needs.
+The park offers accommodation options ranging from basic en-suite campsites to powered van sites, cabins with basic facilities, cottages, bungalows and villas with different room and bed configurations to accommodate all needs.
 There is also a playground for the young ones.
-Pets are unfortunately not allowed.
+Pets are not allowed.

 The park also partners with the adjacent pub which is renowned for its good food and friendly atmosphere.
 There is also a service station nearby to cater to all your fuel and motoring needs.